Medical Assistance in Dying

 Inmate Request for Medical Assistance in Dying

-- Within five days of an inmate’s request for MAID, the Chief, Health Services, or institutional Physician or Nurse Practitioner will meet with the inmate.
+- Within five calendar days of an inmate’s request for MAID, the Chief, Health Services, or institutional Physician or Nurse Practitioner will meet with the inmate.
 During this meeting, the Chief, Health Services, or institutional Physician or Nurse Practitioner will:

 - determine the inmate’s reasons for requesting MAID